scorpionjacky/linux-kernel/boot/multiboot_1.md

 🔗Building the Executable

-To boot our executable later through GRUB, it should be an ELF executable.
-So we want nasm to create ELF object files instead of plain binaries.
-To do that, we simply pass the ‑f elf64 argument to it.
+To boot our executable later through GRUB, it should be an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) executable.
+So we want `nasm` to create ELF [object files](https://wiki.osdev.org/Object_Files) instead of plain binaries.
+To do that, we simply pass the `‑f elf64` argument to it.

-To create the ELF executable, we need to link the object files together.
-We use a custom linker script named linker.ld:
+To create the ELF executable, we need to [link](https://en.wikipedia.org/wiki/Linker_(computing)) the object files together.
+We use a custom [linker script](https://sourceware.org/binutils/docs/ld/Scripts.html) named `linker.ld`:

 ```link
 ENTRY(start)